-- Presence: Members commit to be present in worship and other opportunities where they can grow in their faith.
+- Presence: Members commit to being present in worship and other opportunities where they can grow in their faith.

-- Service: Members commit to find a place where they can serve and be a part of the work that the church is doing locally, regionally and around our world.
+- Service: Members commit to finding a place where they can serve and be a part of the work that the church is doing locally, regionally and around our world.

 - Witness: Members commit to living and sharing a life of faith that reflects their commitment to Christ.